Committee on Graduate Studies

 Evaluation by the COGS

-Evaluation by the COGS will take into account the student’s research potential and academic record.
-The evaluation of the academic record will be based mainly on the level of difficulty and breadth of the courses taken and the grades earned in those courses, with particular emphasis on the required atmospheric sciences core courses.
-The research potential will be evaluated from the M.S. thesis and the seminar presentation.
 COGS will be strongly influenced by the M.S. supervisory committee’s written evaluation of the thesis or manuscript, and the committee’s recommendation as to whether it constitutes sufficient evidence of research capability to qualify the student for the PhD program.
+This recommendation letter should describe in detail the ideas in the thesis or paper that came from the student.
+The letter should also give examples that demonstrate creativity, independent thought, initiative, and critical thinking in the student’s work.
 The COGS may solicit comments concerning the student’s academic or research performance from individual departmental faculty members.
 In the event of a negative decision, the COGS will consider one subsequent request for reevaluation provided that the second request is made prior to exceeding the time limitation described below.

 A student may be considered for acceptance into the departmental PhD program for up to three years from the time of entry into the Atmospheric Sciences graduate program, not including academic quarters in which the student is (a) on leave from the university, (b) predominantly occupied with field (or other research projects) that are not directly thesis related, or (c) predominantly devoted to satisfying course requirements for extra-departmental academic programs in which the student is registered.
 It is expected that most students will serve for one or two quarters as a teaching assistant during this three-year period.
 Quarters not counted toward the three-year limit are subject to the approval by the COGS and in the case of (b) and (c) COGS approval must be requested during the academic quarter(s) in question.

 The COGS will usually meet the third week of each quarter.
-The student should notify the Academic Adviser of his/her intention to be considered by COGS at least one month before the end of autumn quarter if they wish to schedule their seminar by winter quarter deadline.
+The student should notify the Academic Adviser of his/her intention to be considered by COGS at least one month before the end of autumn quarter.
+This will allow scheduling of the seminar during winter quarter.

 Final decisions concerning admission to PhD candidacy will be delegated to the COGS, without the requirement for ratification by a vote of the entire departmental faculty; however, COGS decisions may be overruled by a 2/3 vote of the entire department faculty if there is an appeal by the student or his/her advisor.